tantosec/oneshell/README.md

 It turns out that there are a few ways to do this, mostly involving the `openssl` or `ncat` tools.
 What if you don't have these tools on the target?
 One solution is to download them over the internet using `curl` or `wget`.
 But what if the target doesn't have these binaries either?
 The base `ubuntu` Docker image doesn't.

 "One Shell To Rule Them All", or `oneshell` for short, is a tool that can solve this problem.
 It does this by running an encrypted reverse shell using only the `echo` and `chmod` commands.

-To find out how it works, check out my blog on the topic [here](https://tantosec.com/blog/oneshell/).

 # Detailed requirements for a successful payload